Oaklight/autossh-tunnel-dockerized/README_en.md

 * **Non-Root User**: Runs the container as a non-root user for enhanced security.
 * **YAML Configuration**: Uses a `config.yaml` file to define multiple SSH tunnel mappings.
 * **Autossh**: Automatically maintains SSH connections, ensuring tunnels stay active.
+* **Dynamic UID/GID Support**: Dynamically sets the container user's UID and GID using `PUID` and `PGID` environment variables to match the host user's permissions.

 ## Prerequisites